You may not know this, but I was once

 I’d like to introduce you to Benn, an experimental particle physicist who recognizes his lifelong experiences in athletics — including a record-setting collegiate track run — as a key contributor to his success in science.

-Benn is currently the Program Director for the Center for Science, Technology, and Security Policy at the American Association for the Advancement of Science, where he works to connect scientists with government on matters of national and homeland security.
+Benn is currently the Program Director for the at the , where he works to connect scientists with government on matters of national and homeland security.

 From breaking 42-year old school records to season-ending injuries, Benn has experienced the highs and lows that can occur in sports.